Albert Street, Brisbane

-Albert Street is a street in the Brisbane central business district, Queensland, Australia.
+Albert Street is a street in the central business district of Brisbane, Queensland, Australia.
 It was named after Prince Albert, the Prince Consort of Queen Victoria of the United Kingdom.
 Albert Street railway station is being built directly beneath the street and will open as part of the Cross River Rail project.
-The station precinct includes partial road closures as planned in the 2014 City Centre Master Plan, for the creation of a new public space.
+The station precinct includes partial road closures as planned in the 2014 City Centre Master Plan, and will contribute to the creation of a new public space.

 Geography

 The street forms a key city axis.
 The southern part of Albert Street is low-lying and prone to flooding; it was part of the historic Frog's Hollow district.
 The Brisbane City Council has a vision to turn Albert Street into a subtropical boulevard linking the Roma Street Parklands and Wickham Park with the City Botanic Gardens.
 In the 2014 City Centre Master Plan, Albert Street is marked as a park to park link.
 In the plan the street aims to cater for casual outdoor dining as well as pedestrian access to large scale events at the King George Square and Riverstage.